-Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification Amusement Parks D В J O S Α May Be Required Follow the adult-to-girl ratios listed in the introduction.
+Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification; Additional Comments Amusement Parks D В J O S Α May Be Required Follow the adult-to-girl ratios listed in the introduction.
 Aerial Fitness С S Α May Be Required Includes silks, hoops and trapeze.
-Follow the adult to-girl- ratios listed in the introduction.
+Follow the adult to-girl-ratios listed in the introduction.
 Verify instructor experience and credentials.
 Animal Interaction and Adventure D В J O S Α Not Required Follow the adult-to-girl ratios listed in the introduction.

-Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification Backpacking J С S Α x Required Backpacking is not recommended for Daisies and Brownies, due to weight restrictions on their small frames, and the need when backpacking to be able to carry all their supplies needed to camp.
-(FOR DAISIES AND BROWNIES-REFER TO HIKING) Bicycling D В J O S Α May Be Required Follow the adult-to-girl ratios listed in the introduction.
+Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification; Additional Comments Backpacking J С Ø Α X Required Backpacking is not recommended for Daisies and Brownies, due to weight restrictions on their small frames, and the need when backpacking to be able to carry all their supplies needed to camp.
+(FOR DAISIES AND BROWNIES-REFER TO HIKING) Bicycling D В ٦ O S Α May Be Required Follow the adult-to-girl ratios listed in the introduction.
 Council approval may be required for long rides or difficult terrain.
 Camping D В J С S Α Required Ensure that at least one adult is trained for camping as required by your council.
 In addition, follow the adult-to-girl ratios listed in the introduction.
 Climbing and Adventure Challenge Courses D B J С S Α x Required Instructor trained and certified by a verified agency who demonstrates competence in equipment maintenance, safety and rescue techniques, proper use of the course, and hands-on training.
 In addition, follow the adult to-girl ratios listed in the introduction.
 Daisies and Brownies may participate only in activities that have been designed for their grade levels and that have equipment that suit the size and ability of each girl.
 Outdoor high ropes, and high elements are only permitted for Juniors and older.

-Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification Climbing and Rappelling D B J С S Α x Required Daisies and Brownies are permitted to boulder, slackline and do low challenge elements.
+Activities at a Glance Daisies Brownies Juniors Cadettes Seniors Ambassadors High Risk Council Approval Required Required Instructor Certifications; Experience; Verification; Additional Comments Climbing and Rappelling D B J С S Α x Required Daisies and Brownies are permitted to boulder, slackline and do low challenge elements.
 Note that Daisies and Brownies may participate only in activities designed for their ages, with equipment suitable to the size and ability of each girl.
 Outdoor high ropes, high elements, and rappelling are only permitted for Juniors and older.
 Brownies can participate in most indoor climbing activities.
-A minimum of one facilitator and an additional adult are present, and facilitators are skilled in selecting appropriate activities, teaching and supervising spotting and lowering techniques, and modifying tasks to meet girls' needs.
+A minimum of one facilitator and an additional adult are present, and facilitators are skilled in selecting appropriate activities, teaching, and supervising spotting and lowering techniques, and modifying tasks to meet girls' needs.
 In addition, follow the adult-to-girl ratios listed in the introduction.
 Recreational Tree Climbing J С S А X Required A certified instructor with documented experience in leading and teaching tree climbing is required.
 In addition, follow the adult-to-girl ratios listed in the introduction.
 In recreational tree climbing, girls use ropes, harnesses, saddles, and climbing techniques to ascend into the crowns of trees.
-Zip Lining B J С S A Х Required Not permitted for Daisies, except for playground zip lines.
+Zip Lining B J С S Α x Required Not permitted for Daisies, except for playground zip lines.
 Canopy tours are not permitted for Daisies or Brownies on non-girl scout sites.
-Community Clean Ups D В J С S Α May be Required Follow the adult-to-girl ratios listed in the introduction.
-Note that the project specific grade level participation in the activity chapter must be followed.
-Note: Council approval is always required for roads and highways.
+Community Clean-Up D В J С S Α X Required Check grade permission levels that apply for the individual type of projects which are outlined in this activity chapter.
+For example, beachfront, waterways, parks, and roadside.